eligrey/voice-search/README.md

 search boxes, all of the default search engines' websites, Facebook, Twitter, reddit, and GitHub.

-If you are using Chrome 9 or higher, you may likely need to launch Chrome with the --enable-speech-input flag.
-To do this on Windows, right click on your Google Chrome icon (shift+right click while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following:
+If you are using Chrome 9 or higher, you may likely need to launch Chrome with the `--enable-speech-input` flag.
+To do this on Windows, right click on your Google Chrome icon (<kbd>Shift</kbd>+<kbd>right click</kbd> while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following value:

     %LocalAppData%\Google\Chrome\Application\chrome.exe --enable-speech-input